Dr. Penny Pincher has a Ph.D. in engineering and loves animals. He has raised peacocks, chickens, sheep, dogs, cats, rabbits, and pigs.

 Yes, they do.
-I would describe the immediate pain level within several seconds after the sting as sort of like a pin prick.
+I would describe the immediate pain level within several seconds after the sting as sort of like a pinprick.
 Enough to notice, but not too bad.
 Within 10 to 20 seconds, the pain increased quite a bit and was quite painful.
-A bumblebee sting is certainly unpleasant, but not as bad as a wasp sting.
+A bumblebee sting is certainly unpleasant but not as bad as a wasp sting.
 The fairly intense pain and stinging sensation went on for about 10 minutes.
 The bump and redness around the sting persisted for about 60 minutes.
 Within 90 minutes, all symptoms were gone.

-What are the symptoms of a bumblebee sting?
+What Are the Symptoms of a Bumblebee Sting?

 If you get stung, you’ll know it.
 The first and most obvious symptom is pain.
 Within a minute of the sting, you will see swelling around the sting and redness in the area.
 The site of the sting where the stinger penetrated the skin may be visible as well.

 Most people will not need any treatment at all for the sting.
 The pain and swelling will pass within 90 minutes.
-Generally you do not need to go to a doctor, and no treatment is needed.
+Generally, you do not need to go to a doctor, and no treatment is needed.
 Find something to do to distract yourself from the pain and swelling for a short time until the symptoms pass.
 If the pain bothers you, you can apply cold to the area of the sting and take an ibuprofen or aspirin.

 Some people are more sensitive to bee stings and may have allergies that make the symptoms much more intense.
-If you see major swelling beginning after being stung by a bee, this may be an allergic reaction and you should see a doctor right away.
-However, this is fairly rare and most people will not be impacted very much by the sting.
+If you see major swelling beginning after being stung by a bee, this may be an allergic reaction, and you should see a doctor right away.
+However, this is fairly rare, and most people will not be impacted very much by the sting.

 I have been stung by yellow jacket wasps in the past.
 I would say wasp stings are more painful and hurt longer than bumblebee stings.
-The wasp sting not only hurt but made me tired and raised goose bumps all over my body and made me feel a little dizzy.
+The wasp sting not only hurt but made me tired and raised goose bumps all over my body, and made me feel a little dizzy.
 The bumblebee sting symptoms were much milder.
 Of course, I would avoid both types of stings, but I would take a bumblebee sting if I had to choose one.

 Bumblebees are not aggressive, so you can usually avoid getting stung by slowly moving out of their path.
 These bees make nests underground.
-I once had one of these nest in my garden, and I would work carefully around the opening to the nest since there were lots of bumblebees coming and going.
+I once had one of these nests in my garden, and I would work carefully around the opening to the nest since there were lots of bumblebees coming and going.
 I ignored them, and they ignored me.
 If you have kids, warn them not to try to pick up a bumblebee, as this would likely result in a sting.

 As I mentioned earlier, I got stung by a bumblebee by touching one accidentally.
 I suspect that she was resting on the tomato that I was picking.
 Yes, it was a "she"—only females can sting.

 I like to watch bumblebees at work pollinating flowers in my garden and along nature trails.
 While I was taking pictures of them on prairie flowers, one of them nearly landed on my hand.
-I almost dropped my cell phone moving my hand away after getting the picture.
+I almost dropped my cell phone, moving my hand away after getting the picture.
 I guess I was pressing my luck having my hand so close to them!

 Questions & Answers

-It has been four days, and my bee sting site is hard, swollen and red.
+Question: It has been four days, and my bee sting site is hard, swollen and red.
 It itches a lot.
 I'm not sure what kind of bee it was.
 Could have been a yellow jacket.
 It was very small.
 Is this normal?

-In my experience, bee stings or wasp stings can be sore and itchy for a few days.
+Answer: In my experience, bee stings or wasp stings can be sore and itchy for a few days.
 Here is some further information on when to seek medical attention for a bee sting or wasp sting:

 © 2013 Dr Penny Pincher